75 Best Colleges for Food for 2018 Ranking

 #61 University of Washington (Seattle, Washington)

-The University of Washington is in Seattle, which means students have access to some pretty amazing restaurants right at their doorstep (as well as a couple of the 50 best food halls in America for 2016).
+The University of Washington is in Seattle, which means students have access to some pretty amazing restaurants right at their doorstep.
 But they definitely don’t need to wander far for incredible food.
 The UW farm grows fresh produce right on campus and dining services sells what they harvest at the District Market.
 And that isn’t the only move UW is making toward sustainability — students are all encouraged to eat locally and limit waste.
 An extra bonus is the fact that there are 15 dining options on campus — including two popular food trucks — so delicious food is always close by.

 #60 Tufts University (Medford, Massachusetts)